Gwyneth Paltrow Showed Fans That The ‘Apple’ Doesn’t Fall Far From The Tree In Honor Of Daughter’s Birthday

-Some celebrity parents are known for maintaining a certain level of privacy when it comes to their children and with good reason.
+Some celebrity parents are known for maintaining a certain level of privacy when it comes to their children, and with good reason.
 Actress Gwyneth Paltrow is one of those celebrity parents.
-We’re used to seeing the mother of two post photos of her children on her Instagram, but if you look back on all the photos, you rarely ever see a photo that shows the Avengers: Infinity War actress’s daughter, Apple, full face.
-Perhaps Paltrow, 45, caught on which is why she recently decided to post a gorgeous photo of her daughter as well as sweet message in honor of Apple’s fourteenth birthday.
+We’re used to seeing the mother-of-two post photos of her children on her Instagram, but if you look back on all the photos, you rarely ever see a photo that shows the Avengers: Infinity War actress’s daughter, Apple, full face.

+Perhaps Paltrow, 45, caught on, which is why she recently decided to post a gorgeous photo of her daughter along with a sweet message in honor of Apple’s 14th birthday.
 And this really was a case of the apple doesn’t fall far from the tree.

 “Happy birthday, my darling girl…You are the most vibrant, hilarious, twirling all over the place, beautiful (inside and out) young woman,” gushed the proud mother.

-Apple Blythe Alison Martin is almost all grown up and if you look at her alongside her mother, the splitting image is hard to not notice.
-The Shakespeare In Love actress was previously married to Chris Martin, the frontman of popular, British rock band, Coldplay, for 10 years in which she also had son, Moses, who recently turned 12 last month.
-The couple announced their separation in 20014, but continue to remain friends for the sake of Apple and Moses.
+Apple Blythe Alison Martin is almost all grown up and if you look at her alongside her mother, the spitting image is hard to not notice.
+The Shakespeare in Love actress was previously married to Chris Martin, the frontman of popular British rock band Coldplay, for 10 years, in which she also had son, Moses, who recently turned 12 last month.
+The couple announced their separation in 2014, but continue to remain friends for the sake of Apple and Moses.

 Happy birthday, my darling girl.
 You make everyday feel like Christmas morning.
 You are the most vibrant, hilarious, twirling all over the place, beautiful (inside and out) young woman.
 You are an amazing thinker and an incredible songwriter.
 Thanks for still hanging out with me, even though you are 14.